azhao1981/have-fun-with-machine-learning/README.md

 ```

 NOTE: on Mac I had issues with the server scripts assuming my Python binary was
 called `python2`, where I only have `python2.7`.
-You can symlink it in `/usr/bin`
+You can symlink(符号链接) it in `/usr/bin`
 or modify the DIGITS startup script(s) to use the proper binary on your system.

-Once the server is started, you can do everything else via your web browser at http://localhost:5000, which is what I'll do below.
+Once the server is started, you can do everything else via(通过) your web browser at http://localhost:5000, which is what I'll do below.

 ##Training a Neural Network

-Training a neural network involves a few steps:
+Training a neural network involves(包含) a few steps:

-1. Assemble and prepare a dataset of categorized images
+1. Assemble(收集) and prepare a dataset of categorized(分类的) images
-2. Define the network’s architecture
+2. Define the network’s architecture(架构)
-3. Train and Validate this network using the prepared dataset
+3. Train and Validate(使生效) this network using the prepared dataset

 We’re going to do this 3 different ways, in order to show the difference
 between starting from scratch and using a pretrained network, and also to show